sheffield-bioinformatics-core/bms353/index.md

 ## Pre-material

-We will assume you have a
-basic familiarity with the R language and Rstudio and are reasonably confident in performing the following tasks
+We will assume you have a basic familiarity with the R language and Rstudio and are reasonably confident in performing the following tasks:-

 - Creating new RStudio projects and markdown files
 - Importing spreadsheets into R
 - Filtering, arranging and selecting with `dplyr`
 - Plotting using `ggplot2`

+You should also be familiar with the

 ## Contact